Nash Equilibrium Problems of Polynomials

-In Step~2 of Algorithm~\ref{ag:KKTSDP} and Step~3 of Algorithm~\ref{ag:allKKTSDP}, if the optimal value $\omega_i \ge 0$ for all players, then the point $u$ is a NE.
+For ball and simplex constraints, the expressions are given by (\ref{eq:simplme}) and (\ref{eq:balllme}) respectively.
+Polynomial expressions of Lagrange multipliers for other types of constraints are given in the descriptions of each example.
+In Step~2 of Algorithm~\ref{ag:KKTSDP} and Step~3 of Algorithm~\ref{ag:allKKTSDP}, if the optimal value $\omega_i \ge 0$ for all players, then the point $u$ is an NE.
 In numerical computation, we cannot have $\omega_i \ge 0$ exactly, due to round-off errors.
 Therefore, we use the parameter

 to measure the accuracy of the computed NE.
-Typically, if $\omega^*$ is small, say, $\omega^* \ge -10^{-6}$, we regard the computed solution as an accurate NE.
+Typically, if $\omega^*$ is small, say, $\omega^* \ge -10^{-6}$, then we regard the computed solution as an NE.